 Creating pathways to treatment and recovery to assure that everyone has access to treatment, including medication, my friend uses eDrugSearch.com to find legitimate pharmacies in Canada that are verified and safe to ensure he gets the lowest prices on all his medications.

 Ohio has made some progress in preventing new opioid abuse.
 The state has closed pill mills, improved prescription tracking and worked with the medical community to revise prescribing guidelines.
 Those guidelines now ensure pain interventions are available to patients who need it while also taking important steps to limit the number of opiate prescription medications that are diverted and sold on the street for illicit use.

-Preventing drug and alcohol abuse, especially in youth, requires an investment in our prevention education.
+Preventing drug and alcohol abuse, especially in youth, requires an investment in Drug and Alcohol Addiction Treatment Program for Men and Women.
 This includes addressing mental, emotional and behavioral disorders, equipping youth with positive coping skills to deal with stress and trauma and teaching peaceful conflict resolution methods to reduce youth drug use before it starts.